4. Installing additional software#

 Helpdesk There is a large number of Python packages already available in Hydra, see the question How can I find specific Python or R packages?
 If the package you need is not available, we can install it for you.

-• If you would like to test some new Python package before requesting its installation, you can do so by using your personal site-packages directory in your home:
+If you would like to test some new Python package before requesting its installation, you can do so by using Python virtual environments as described below.

 In this section, we show how you can combine modules with virtual environments in the HPC to get the best of two worlds.

-Virtual environments are tied to the cluster partition used for their creation.
-The login nodes of Hydra can be used to create virtual environments that will run on the skylake partitions of the cluster.
+1. Warning Virtual environments are tied to the cluster partition used for their creation.
+The login nodes of Hydra can only be used to create virtual environments that will run on the skylake and skylake_mpi partitions of the cluster.

-Example command to start an interactive shell in the broadwell partition#
+Example command to start an interactive shell in the zen4 partition#

 2. Load a Python module as base of the virtual environment.
 Choose a Python version that is suitable for the additional Python packages that will be installed in the virtual environment: